FusionAuth/fusionauth-example-ruby-on-rails-custom-scopes/README.md

 invalid_client :: Invalid client authentication credentials.
 ```

 This indicates that Omniauth is unable to call FusionAuth to validate the returned token.
-It is likely caused my not supplying the correct *client secret*.
+It is likely caused not supplying the correct *client secret*.
 Ensure the `OP_SECRET_KEY` used to start rails matches the FusionAuth ExampleApp client secret.  http://localhost:9011/admin/application/